Contrast-Security-OSS/docs/content/developer/sdk/java/ContrastJenkinsPlugin.md

 <!-- The plugin can be found here on the Jenkins repository. -->

 ## Contrast API Settings
 Contrast API settings enable the plugin to connect to Contrast and query for results.
 The plugin leverages these result to authenticate to Contrast and make API calls in post-build actions.
-You'll need a unique profile name to identify your configuration and use it in a specific job.
+Among the following requirements, you'll need a unique profile name to identify your configuration and use it in a specific job.

 | Parameter                   | Description                                             |
 |-----------------------------|---------------------------------------------------------|